 Most importantly, remain calm and work with the 911 Communications Officer.
 Valuable time can be lost to panic.
 You may be able to provide important information for the responders or take some important first steps to handle the situation at hand.
 For the speediest response possible, be prepared to supply the Communications Officer with the following information: type of problem, where you are, where the problem is, phone number you may be called back at, color of the house, closest cross streets, landmarks, how many people are involved, descriptions of any vehicles involved, and descriptions of any suspects and direction of travel.
 If you are calling from a cellular phone, make note of landmarks, mile markers on the highways, and any other information which could provide your location.
 When you dial 911 from a cellular phone, it is not answered by Kennett 911 Communications, but rather the Dunklin County 911 Communications.
 It is vital to be as specific as you can regarding your location especially on a cellular phone.
-I call about an ongoing problem all of the time and nothing ever gets done.

 Does the center just disregard some calls?

 The dispatch center does not disregard any calls for service.
 All legitimate calls are turned over to the agency responsible for service and once this happens, the outcome is out of our control.
 If you have a concern about how a specific incident was/wasn't handled, you should contact the department that handled the call and speak to a supervisor.

 I have an old phone.
 Can I use this to teach my child about dialing 911?

 Even if there is no cell phone service to the phone, as long as it is charged, it can still call 911.
 Please do not let children play with your old phones, or at least take the battery out before you do.